hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 ### Verify Prerequisites ### {#pre}

-To ensure successful installation, please read through the topics before you start.
+To ensure successful installation, please read through the following topics before you start.

 * Review the [support matrix](/helion/openstack/ga/support-matrix/) for information on the supported hardware and software.
 * Make sure your environment meets the [hardware and network configuration requirements](/helion/openstack/ga/install/prereqs/).